Impact Image

 Program Notes

-• The MSCJ portion of the JD-MPA Dual Degree program may be completed in any combination of the semesters prior to or after the first (1L) and second (2L) years of law school.
+• The MSCJ portion of the JD-MPA Combined Degree program may be completed in any combination of the semesters prior to or after the first (1L) and second (2L) years of law school.
 Students may not complete the MSCJ portion of the dual degree following their third year of law school.

-• Students enrolled in LMU JD-MSCJ Dual Degree Program are encouraged to complete elective requirements in either program through an externship in a legal setting that primarily serves the public and/or nonprofit sector.
-Students seeking elective credit through an externship for the JD-MSCJ Dual Degree program must receive written approval from both the law school's Director of Experiential Learning and the MSCJ Program Director.
+• Students enrolled in LMU JD-MSCJ Combined Degree Program are encouraged to complete elective requirements in either program through an externship in a legal setting that primarily serves the public and/or nonprofit sector.
+Students seeking elective credit through an externship for the JD-MSCJ Combined Degree program must receive written approval from both the law school's Director of Experiential Learning and the MSCJ Program Director.
 See the course description for Externship I/II below for more information.

 • Students will pay the MSCJ tuition rate for courses in the MSCJ program and the JD tuition rate for courses in the JD program, including those used to fulfill MSCJ requirements.
 Any merit scholarship awarded as part of admission to the JD program will be applied only to courses in the JD program.